simonexsala/antonella-brunelli-tourist-guide/src/data/tours/verona-tours.md

 ---
 title: Tours in Verona
 publishDate: 28 Feb 2025
-description: Discover the charm and history of Verona with two unforgettable guided tours that offer an immersive experience of this iconic Italian city.
+description: Discover the charm and history of Verona with unforgettable guided tours that offer an immersive experience of this iconic Italian city.
 image: "/assets/tours/verona.jpg"
 ---

 # **Guided Tours in Verona**

-Discover the charm and history of **Verona** with two unforgettable guided tours that offer an immersive experience of this iconic Italian city.
+Discover the charm and history of **Verona** with unforgettable guided tours that offer an immersive experience of this iconic Italian city.

 ## **1. Passeggiata Lung'Adige Tour**
 Take a scenic stroll along the **Adige River**, crossing its iconic bridges and soaking in the beautiful views.
 The tour will lead you to the **Chiesa di San Fermo Maggiore**, where you’ll explore its fascinating interior, steeped in history and art.